Get All Weeks Decentralized Finance (DeFi) Infrastructure Quiz Answers

 Q10.
 There are three types of stablecoins: fiat or other asset collateralized, cryptocollateralized, and non-collateralized.

 Q11.
-DAOs or decentralized autonomous organizations have a board of directors, a CEO that has control over major decisions, and company headquarters.
+DAOs or decentralized autonomous organizations have a board of directors, a CEO who has control over major decisions, and a company headquarters.

 Module Quiz Answers